Should I sit the GAMSAT?

 When calculating your overall score the final section is given double weighting.
 It is worth considering if the skills being tested in the GAMSAT such as essay writing and scientific reasoning play to your individual strengths.
 For example, someone with a science-based background may find Section 3 easier, and needing less preparation time, than someone who has previously studied the humanities.

-There are a total of six GEM courses in the UK which use the GAMSAT for shortlisting of candidates.
-In brief these are:
+There are a total of eight GEM courses in the UK which use the GAMSAT for shortlisting of candidates.
+In brief, these are:

 - University of Liverpool